List of Still Game characters: Other characters

+Fiona

-(2003–2004, 2007) - Played by Marj Hogarth; appears in "Dug", "Hoaliday" and "One in One Out".
-She is Jack and Jean's daughter.
-Fiona was born and raised in Craiglang but now lives in Canada with her husband Tony and two sons Jack Jr. and Stephen.
-She is close to her father, regularly phoning him, unlike Victor's son John.
-Jack and Victor both visit her at the end of Series 2, when Jack gives her the wedding ring that belonged to her mother.
+Fiona is the daughter of Jack and Jean Jarvis and appears in three episodes: "Dug", "Hoaliday" and "One In, One Out".
+She was born and raised in Craiglang, but now lives in Ontario, Canada with her husband Tony and two sons, Jack Jr. and Stephen.
+She is close to her father, regularly phoning him and often sending family videotapes to Glasgow; in stark contrast to Victor's son, John.
+Jack and Victor travel to Canada to visit them in "Hoaliday", where Jack gives Fiona the wedding ring that belonged to her mother.
 Fiona flies to visit Jack in hospital after he has a heart attack in "One in One Out".
 In the 2014 live show, it is revealed that Fiona was once in a relationship with Boabby.
+She is played by Marj Hogarth.